 Ombudsman investigations are usually the result of a complaint from an individual.
-The power to complete a wider investigation means they can now investigate the root causes that are giving rise to a significant number of individual complaints.
+This power means they can now investigate the root causes that are giving rise to a significant number of individual complaints.
 Where an investigation results in a finding of maladministration they may consider whether there is a wider problem affecting service delivery or a sector wide issue affecting a number of providers.
 A wider investigation into systematic failure could result in a requirement to significantly change how services are currently delivered.

-The powers to issue Complaint Handling Failure Orders will be exercised for non-compliance with the Scheme or Code, in the following circumstance:
+The new powers to issue Complaint Handling Failure Orders will be exercised for non-compliance with the Scheme or Code, in the following circumstance:

-- failure to accept complaints in timely manner, or exclude without good reason - an inaccessible complaints procedure - not managing complaints in accordance with the complaints policy - failure to progress a complaint through procedure or respond within timescales without good reason - failure to notify resident of their right to refer the complaint to the Ombudsman - failure to provide evidence to support investigation by the Ombudsman - failure to comply with the Ombudsman's orders www.rotherham.gov.uk/downloads/download/36/complaints-procedures
+- failure to accept complaints in timely manner, or exclude without good reason - an inaccessible complaints procedure - not managing complaints in accordance with the complaints policy - failure to progress a complaint through procedure or respond within timescales without good reason - failure to notify resident of their right to refer the complaint to the Ombudsman - failure to provide evidence to support investigation by the Ombudsman - failure to comply with the Ombudsman's orders